Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 3.    ***Escape sequence processing***:     Escape sequences in the content are interpreted in this step.
 Performing interpretation as the final step means developers can write escape sequences such as \n without them being modified or deleted by earlier steps.

-The following sections discuss compile-time processing in more detail.
+The following sections has all 3 steps of compile-time processing in more detail.

 #### Line terminators
 Different operating systems have their [Line terminators](https://en.wikipedia.org/wiki/Newline).
 All line terminators (CR/LF/CRLF) in the content are translated into LF (\u000A).
-It makes the same java code work across platforms.
+It makes the same java code work across all platforms.

 <!--
     Incidental white space surrounding the content, introduced to match